Messi-Q/VntInfiniteLoopDetector/Readme.md

 # VntInfiniteLoopDetector

 This repo is a python implementation of smart contract vulnerability detection based on graph neural network (GCN).
 In this research work, we focus on the infinite loop of smart contracts.
-All of the infinite loop types we concerned are implemented by C/C++ of [VNT](https://github.com/vntchain/go-vnt).
+All of the infinite loop types we concerned about are implemented by C/C++ of [VNT](https://github.com/vntchain/go-vnt).
 By the way, [VNT](https://github.com/vntchain/go-vnt), similar to Ethereum, is the next generation of commercial-grade intelligent value delivery infrastructure, which is dedicated to solving the problem of high energy consumption and low efficiency in the current public chain.

-We implemented a dozen infinite loop cases using the vnt smart contract language.
-Then, we use the automation tool to extract the graph from smart contracts.
+We implemented a dozen infinite loop cases using the Vntchain smart contract language.
+Then, we implement and use the automation tool  (AutoExtractGraph) to extract the graph from smart contracts and convert them into vectors (graph2vec).
 The results of model training and model evaluation are given below.

 ## Requirements